jamesstoneco/jamesstone-com/source/blog/2014-04-10-the-five-secrets-of-sass-foundation.markdown

 signup_zurb: "true"
 ---

-Recently I had a lot of really great questions on my [Getting Sassy with ZURB Foundation 5 Screencast](https://www.youtube.com/watch?v=Gx-9cgNlZlQ) and I started thinking about what kinds of things are important to know.
+Recently I had a lot of really great questions on my [Getting Sassy with ZURB Foundation 5 Screencast](https://www.youtube.com/watch?v=Gx-9cgNlZlQ) and I started thinking about what kinds of things are important to know.SPLIT\_SUMMARY\_BEFORE\_THIS

 In this article I give you my 5 best secrets, 6 if you count the bonus, of how I work with Sass in ZURB Foundation 5.

-SPLIT\_SUMMARY\_BEFORE\_THIS

 ## 1. Unbound Variable Error